eclipse/kapua/docs/developer-guide/en/building.md

     mvn clean install -f external/pom.xml

-Than you can run the Kapua full build issuing the command:
+Then you can run the Kapua full build issuing the command:

     mvn clean install